Network, Even When There is no Apparent Reward

 He had been unemployed for over a year.
 He told me that he had not had one interview in over a year, because there was nothing worth his time.
 When I pressed him as to what he meant by things that were worth his time, he explained that he had been an executive vice president and the jobs he was seeing were two or three levels lower.

-Kind of off the cuff, I suggested that he might consider just getting out and meeting people.
-Take interviews when contacted about a position he had been promoted beyond, if the hiring company was interested in meeting with him.
-He could just suit up and get out to see if he might have some ideas for their business.
+I suggested that he might consider just getting out and meeting people.
+Be more open about taking interviews.
+Just suit up and get out to see if he might have some ideas for helping companies build their business.

-All he had to do was get out and meet some people when on first glance there was no apparent reward.
+All he had to do was get out and meet some people.